dwalleck/tempest-cmd-drafts-specs/tempest-run-cmd.rst

 Currently, the Tempest test suite can be executed using any testr-compatable runner.
-While this approach is flexible, it does not provide a consistent experience for users.
-Because these tests are in no way specific to Tempest, any items that are domain specific such as configuration must be performed out of band using shell scripts or other methods.
+While this approach is flexible, it does not provide a consistent experience for consumers of Tempest.
+Because these test runners are in no way specific to Tempest,any items that are domain specific such as configuration must be performed out of band using shell scripts or other methods.

-An effort is already underway to create a unified Tempest command line tool.
+An effort is already underway to create a set of Tempest-specific command line tooling.
 As part of that effort, this spec defines the ``tempest run`` command.

 Proposed Change